getdirty75/asymetrics/src/articles/malongs-round-up-round-5.md

 Direct Links to full Mixtape: [Soundcloud](https://soundcloud.com/the-asymetrics/malongs-round-up-5) / [Mixcloud](https://www.mixcloud.com/The_Asymetrics/round-up-5/)

 ## Let's start 2021 on a great note shall we?
-This 5th Round-Up will take you from Brazil to Korea, via Morocco, Turkey, and everything in between, with tunes past, present, and future that only have one aim: to make your ass shake!
+This 5th Round-Up will take you from Brazil to Korea, via Morocco, Turkey, and everything in between, with tunes past, present, and future ...

 ## Featured tracks are: